-I write a lot about the benefits of the sun and how it is important for Vitamin D production, hormone balance, getting enough blue light and many other functions in the body.
+I write a lot about the benefits of the sun and how it is important for vitamin D production, hormone balance, getting enough blue light and many other functions in the body.
 That doesn’t mean I take sun damage, sunburn, or skin cancer lightly.
 Far from it!

-Also vera is an age-old remedy for sunburn.
+Aloe vera is an age-old remedy for sunburn.
 It can be very cooling, but I’ve found that the plant works better than a gel or lotion.
-If you use a gel, look for a high quality one without preservatives.
+If you use a gel, look for a high-quality one without preservatives.
 I’ve used this one with good results.

 ACV & Herbs Spray